mallaire77/whoami/README.md

 **Director of Product Development**\
 *(Sept.
 2022 - Present)*

-- Built a budget friendly team composed of internal and outsourced talent, accross disciplines like ui/ux, frontend development, backend development, etc.
+- Assembled a budget friendly team composed of internal and outsourced talent, accross disciplines like ui/ux, frontend development, backend development, etc.
 - Delivered the software product on budget and on time, from inception to market launch
 - Established reasonable SLAs, SLOs and SLIs and the infrastructure to track them
 - Providing sales support; meeting with technical members of prospective clients to address any technical, security, and integration concerns